ocaml/dune/doc/dune-files.rst

   is useful whenever a library is shadowed by a local module.
 The library may then still be accessible via this root module

+- ``(empty_module_interface_if_absent)`` causes the generation of empty interfaces for every module that does not have an interface file already.
+  Useful when modules are used solely for their side-effects.
+This field is available since the 3.0 version of the dune language.

 Note that when binding C libraries, dune doesn't provide special support for tools such as ``pkg-config``, however it integrates easily with :ref:`configurator` by